Asiya-Arif/Asiya-Arif/README.md

 ## 🌟 About Me

-I'm **Asiya Arif**, a final-year B.Tech student specializing in **Artificial Intelligence and Data Science** at Dr. A.P.J.
-Abdul Kalam Technical University.
+I'm **Asiya Arif**, a final-year B.Tech student specializing in **Artificial Intelligence and Data Science**.
 My curiosity drives me to explore how AI and data can be harnessed to build smart, efficient, and ethical solutions for real-world challenges.

-I love working on projects that involve **machine learning**, **data analysis**, and **visualization** — translating raw data into impactful insights.
+I love working on projects that involve **machine learning**, **data analysis**, and **visualization**, translating raw data into impactful insights.
 I’m a strong believer in the power of communities and open-source, and I actively engage in initiatives that foster learning and innovation.

 ## 🌱 Currently Exploring